DPlugins-Archive/dplugins.github.io__docs-jekyll/writing-guide.md

 ```
 {% include youtube.html id="xxxxxxx" %}
 ```

-replace xxxxxxx with youtubeID and not the entire URL
+Replace xxxxxxx with youtubeID and not the entire URL